 Hedge fund manager John Paulson, a long-term investor in Bank of America

-At the end of the first quarter, Paulson & Co, which oversees roughly $36 billion in investor assets spread across several portfolios, owned 1.22 percent of the Charlotte, North Carolina-based lender.
+At the end of the third quarter, Paulson & Co, which oversees roughly $36 billion in investor assets spread across several portfolios, owned 1.22 percent of the Charlotte, North Carolina-based lender.

-Paulson made his statement after cable television network CNBC reported that his firm, which ranks as the world's fourth-largest hedge fund, unloaded a substantial portion of its Bank of America shares in the last months.
+Paulson made his statement after cable television network CNBC reported that his firm, which ranks as the world's fourth-largest hedge fund, unloaded a substantial portion of its Bank of America shares.

-While some selling may have occurred -- after all Paulson is one of the bank's biggest investors -- people familiar with his portfolio say that any suggestions of wholesale dumping may be exaggerated.
+While some selling may be occurring since Paulson is one of the bank's biggest investors, people familiar with his portfolio say that any suggestions of wholesale dumping may be exaggerated.

-At the end of March, Paulson owned 123.6 million shares of Bank of America, down slightly from the amount he owned at the end of the fourth quarter, quarterly filings show.
-Paulson has owned Bank of America for some time and likely benefited when the company's share price jumped 3 percent on Wednesday.
-But on Thursday, the share price dipped 1.6 percent, leaving the bank's stock off 16.49 percent since January.
+At the end of the first quarter, Paulson owned 123.6 million shares of Bank of America, down slightly from the amount he owned at the end of the fourth quarter, quarterly filings show.

 Financials make up a big part of Paulson's portfolios, with Citigroup and Bank of America ranking in his top six holdings at the end of the first quarter.